 Fujitsu is acutely aware of the potential risks posed by the development of unethical AI systems.
-Fujitsu is engaged with industry, academia and regulators as they continue to investigate and develop good practise measures and guidelines to ensure ethical use of AI solutions across a wide range of industry applications.
+As such, we are actively engaged with industry, academia and regulators as they continue to investigate and develop good practise measures and guidelines to ensure ethical use of AI solutions across a wide range of industry applications.
+This engagement includes being strategic advisory members into the UKRI Trustworthy Autonomous Systems (TAS) Hub.
+We are also actively involved within the Responsible AI UK institute, an international ecosystem shaping responsible AI research and innovation, focusing on human and trusted societies.
 Until AI solutions reach the point where government regulators and industry have provided applicable deployment and mature usage guidelines, Fujitsu will seek to improve its development practises through direct engagement with industry standard bodies and test with participation in wider community to improve deployment of AI solutions.

-What next?

-Please share your experiences of implementing AI within your organisation.
-What lessons have you learned?
-What will you do differently next time?

-/showcase/fujitsu-in-defence-and-national-security/

-/Fujitsu\Defence

-in

-blog.global.fujitsu.com/fgb/